 Previous themes have included Nature, to encourage people to use fresh air and exercise as a source of wellbeing management.
 With social inequalities leading to mental health disparities between different countries, the theme utilises the accessibility of nature to tackle stress.

-The 2026 theme for Mental Health Awareness Week has yet to be announced.
+The 2026 theme for Mental Health Awareness Week is Action.
+It encourages people to take an active role in tackling mental health stigma.

 Source: Mental Health Foundation